arcsikex/cascadeur_bridge/README.md

     - go to your commands folder (*CASCADEUR PATH\resources\scripts\python\commands*) and delete the ***externals*** folder.

 ## Possible issues
+1. "No connection could be made because the target machine actively refused it"
+    - Try to change the port in the Settings > Advanced section on the N panel.
+    - If the addon worked previously, but suddenly stopped working with this error, restarting your computer can likely solve the issue.
-1. **Wrong rotation/scale** of your mesh in Blender/Cascadeur
+2. **Wrong rotation/scale** of your mesh in Blender/Cascadeur
     - Make sure that the transform values (especially rotation and scale) of your objects are applied in Blender
     - Change the export/import settings to apply the correct orientation/scale
-2. **Permission Denied error** when trying to execute function from Blender
+3. **Permission Denied error** when trying to execute function from Blender
     - **Solution:** Give execute permission to your Cascadeur install folder
-3. **Cascadeur crashes**
+4. **Cascadeur crashes**
     - **Solution:** Stop Cascadeur process from the Task Manager.
 Please create an [Issues](https://github.com/arcsikex/cascadeur_bridge/issues) and attach Cascadeur logs to know why the crash happened.

-## Future plans
-- Bind textures automatically in Cascaduer
-- Set up camera in Cascadeur (to match with Blender)
-- Export action from Blender

 If you have more idea/request or you found a bug please report it in the **[Issues](https://github.com/arcsikex/cascadeur_bridge/issues)**.